![]() |

 3) The victim's parent or legal guardian, if the victim is younger than 18 years.

-c) The Department shall design and prepare cards for persons specified in subsection (a) of this Part to send to the Department.
-The cards shall have space for these persons to provide their names and addresses, the name of the person committed under this Act and any other information the Department determines is necessary.
+d) The Department shall design and prepare cards for persons specified in subsection (a) to send to the Department.
+The cards shall have space for persons requesting notification to provide their names and addresses, the name of the person committed under the Act, and any other information the Department determines is necessary.
 The Department shall provide the cards, without charge, to the Attorney General and State's Attorneys.
-The Attorney General and State's Attorneys shall provide the cards, without charge, to persons specified in subsection (a) of this Section.
+The Attorney General and State's Attorneys shall provide the cards, without charge, to persons specified in subsection (a).
 These persons may send completed cards to the Department.
 All records or portions of records of the Department that relate to mailing addresses of these persons are not part of the resident's file nor subject to inspection or copying under Section 3 of the Freedom of Information Act.